-A landfill is a specially engineered area which is used by people to throw all the solid wastes, including industrial waste and construction debris, before burying them.
-Landfills are massive man made depressions constructed to minimize the impact on environmental and public health by containing the wastes in such a way that it won’t release any unwanted dangerous materials into the surrounding soils, air, and water.
+A landfill is a specially engineered area used for the disposal of various types of solid waste, including industrial waste and construction debris, before burying them.
+Landfills are massive man-made structures, which can be depressions, area-fills above ground, or canyon-fills, constructed to minimize the impact on environmental and public health by containing the wastes in such a way that it minimizes the release of unwanted or dangerous materials into the surrounding soil, air, and water.

 Landfill management is crucial in waste management.
 Many new techniques have been implemented to increase their durability.
 There are different layers in landfill like compacted soil, geosynthetic liners, and a drainage system that collects and treats leachate.
 Civil engineers have designed systems to collect and manage methane gas, which is a byproduct of organic material decomposition.

-Landfill capping process entails covering up a dumpsite with a barrier meant to isolate it from human contact.
+The landfill capping process entails covering a landfill with a barrier meant to isolate it from human contact.
 The barrier can be made of different materials such as soil, geosynthetics, or vegetation among others.
-The main idea behind landfill capping is to prevent water infiltration, regulating gas discharges, and making sure that overall stability and safety at the disposal site are improved and maintained.
-Proper sealing ensures efficient operation of the landfill while posing a minimum threat to the surrounding environment.
+The main idea behind landfill capping is to prevent water infiltration, regulating gas discharges, and ensuring that overall stability and safety at the disposal site are improved and maintained.
+Proper sealing marks the end of a landfill’s (or a landfill cell’s) operational life and is crucial for safe, long-term, post-closure performance while posing a minimum threat to the surrounding environment.

 The primary benefit of landfill capping is the prevention of leachate generated from infiltrating into groundwater.
-By allowing no rainwater to access a landfill area, for example by capping it off with soil; the rate at which leachate is produced reduces thereby minimizing chances of contamination for soils underground or nearby water sources.
-On top of these functional roles, effectively designed caps manage methane and other harmful gasses that escape from decomposing organic matter within buried rubbish piles hence acting as significant contributors to global warming gasses.
+By minimizing the amount of rainwater that can access the waste, the cap significantly reduces the rate at which leachate is produced, thereby minimizing the risk of contamination for soils underground or nearby water sources.
+On top of these functional roles, effectively designed caps manage the emission of methane and other harmful gases.
+By preventing these gases from escaping into the atmosphere, caps help mitigate their environmental impact, as methane is a significant contributor to global warming.

 Leachate production is usually minimized through proper capping as it blocks water infiltration into the landfill and percolation of rainwater through the waste, thus reducing the possibility of groundwater contamination.
 By isolating the waste from the external environment, landfill caps play a crucial role in protecting water resources and maintaining ecological balance.